QualyaIO/obtuse.VCV/README.md

 # TODO

 - switch back to monophonic synth when polyphony cable is 1? (would need some change in botania DSP)
+- setting highest delay on effect, depending on the sample rate, will fail due to overflow with fixed float.
+Clamp beforehand.